HELP!

 We have discovered how great exterior latex paint is on boat surfaces above the waterline and on epoxy surfaces.
 A top quality semi-gloss, exterior house latex (like that used for trim or shutters at $30 per gallon) is easier to apply, easier to clean up, keeps it shine much longer and is more fade resistant than any marine enamel I have ever used.
 It is also less brittle and less subject to cracking.
 Being slightly porous, it resists blistering much more than enamels.
 It all makes sense.
 Paint companies have performed a lot more R&D in the competitive, huge, house paint market than in the much smaller marine paint niche.
 Another plus - with custom blending, you can get any color you want.

-Expert article on Latex on boats: click here
+Expert article on Latex on boats: click here for latex paint on boat hulls

 A second tip.
 Do not every use pure white paint on your boat.
 It shows too much dirt, etc. Instead use an off-white, something with a slight gray or blue tint.
 You will find that while your off-white may look gray in the can or at your home, when on your boat, and surrounded by other boats, it will still look pure white and much whiter and brighter than any of the other ‘white' boats around it.